DanSamedov/api-smart-savings/README.md

 - Logs older than **30 days** are auto-deleted.
 - GDPR requests are logged in a dedicated `GDPRRequest` table.
 - After two years, even the anonymized GDPR requests are removed.

 ---

+## Caching with Redis

+To improve performance and reduce database load, we implemented **Redis caching** for frequently accessed endpoints, i.e:

+- `GET /user/me`
+- `GET /wallet/transactions`

+### How It Works

+1. **Cache Key Naming:**
+   Keys follow a consistent pattern to avoid collisions and allow easy invalidation:
+   - Current user: `user_current:{user_email}`
+   - Wallet transactions: `wallet_transactions:{user_id}:page:{page}:size:{page_size}`

+2. **Cache Retrieval:**
+   Before hitting the database, the application checks Redis for the cached data.
+   - If a cache hit occurs, the JSON data is returned immediately.
+   - If a cache miss occurs, the data is fetched from the database, cached in Redis, and then returned.

+3. **Time-to-Live (TTL):**
+   Cached data expires after a default TTL (10 minutes) / custom TTL set for each cache store, to ensure freshness.

+4. **Cache Invalidation:**
+   Whenever the underlying data changes (e.g., user updates, new transactions), the relevant cache keys are invalidated automatically to prevent stale data.

+5. **Performance Impact:**
+   - Cache miss: ~124–150ms (includes DB query)
+   - Cache hit: ~50-80ms (Redis retrieval + deserialization)

+This strategy ensures low-latency responses for frequently accessed endpoints while keeping the database load minimal.

+---